Structural biology: Applications

 Structural biologists have made significant contributions towards understanding the molecular components and mechanisms underlying human diseases.
 For example, cryo-EM and ssNMR have been used to study the aggregation of amyloid fibrils, which are associated with Alzheimer's disease, Parkinson's disease, and type II diabetes.
 In addition to amyloid proteins, scientists have used cryo-EM to produce high resolution models of tau filaments in the brain of Alzheimer's patients which may help develop better treatments in the future.
 Structural biology tools can also be used to explain interactions between pathogens and hosts.
 For example, structural biology tools have enabled virologists to understand how the HIV envelope allows the virus to evade human immune responses.

 Structural biology is also an important component of drug discovery.
 Scientists can identify targets using genomics, study those targets using structural biology, and develop drugs that are suited for those targets.
 Specifically, ligand-NMR, mass spectrometry, and X-ray crystallography are commonly used techniques in the drug discovery process.
-For example, researchers have used structural biology to better understand Met, which is an important drug target for cancer.
+For example, researchers have used structural biology to better understand Met, a protein encoded by a protooncogene that is an important drug target in cancer.
 Similar research has been conducted for HIV targets to treat people with AIDS.
 Researchers are also developing new antimicrobials for mycobacterial infections using structure-driven drug discovery.